oda-hub/deprecated-renku-aqs/README.md

 renku --version
 ```

-Despite the dependency is guaranteed during the installation if the plugin, and additional check will be performed during the import.
+The versioning of the dependency is guaranteed during the installation of the plugin, and in addition a dedicated check will be performed during the import.

 For the installation of the plugin via `pip`:
 <!---